Systems Advocacy

 * indicates required

-Testimony provided by Maya Kinseth, Supportive Services Advocaate, at the Performance Oversight Hearing on The Office of the Attorney General on February 25, 2025.
+Testimony provided by Schuyler Armstrong (Board Member) at the Budget Oversight Hearing on The Office of the Deputy Mayor for Public Safety and Justice on June 10, 2025.

-Testimony provided by Natalia Otero, Executive Director, at the Performance Oversight Hearing on The Office on Victim Services & Justice Grants on January 29, 2025.
+Testimony provided by Michelle Sewell (Shelter Director) at the Budget Oversight Hearing on The Department of Human Services on May 29, 2025.

 Formal Recommendations to Strengthen the High Risk Domestic Violence Initiative (HRDVI)